goncalo-122/Log-Analyzer/README.md

 # Log Analyzer

 A simple tool for analyzing log files in JSON format.
+It automatically reads all `.json` files inside the **Input** folder, processes them, and generates a summary for each file in the **Output** folder.

 ## Features
-- Log count by level (INFO, WARNING, ERROR)
+- Counts log entries by level (INFO, WARNING, ERROR)
-- Identification of the last error
+- Identifies the last error found in the file
-- Final summary with statistics
+- Generates a structured summary in JSON format
+- Automatically processes multiple input files
-- Easy to adapt to other formats
+- Easy to adapt to other log formats

 ## How to use
-1. Place the logs.json file in the project folder
+1. Place one or more `.json` log files inside the **Input** folder
-2. Run: python analyzer.py
-3. View the summary in the terminal
+2. Run the script: